pbiering/roundcube-rcguard/README.md

 Failed attempts are logged by IP and stored in a database table.
 IPs are also released after a certain expire amount of time.

-Since 2024-01-01 the default config is set to awalys activate CAPTCHA verification by
+Since 2024-01-01 the default config is set to always activate CAPTCHA verification by

 `$config['failed_attempts'] = 0;`